zukunft/zukunft.com/docs/code_functions_all.md

     \-- similar - section for function similar not yet defined that it should be related in /phrase/phrase.php
     \-- name_tip - section for function name_tip not yet defined that it should be base in /phrase/phrase.php
     \-- name_link - section for function name_link not yet defined that it should be base in /phrase/phrase.php
+    \-- name_link_plural - section for function name_link_plural not yet defined that it should be base in /phrase/phras e.php
     \-- name_link_with_tip - section for function name_link_with_tip not yet defined that it should be base in /phrase/p hrase.php
     \-- dsp_tbl_cell - section for function dsp_tbl_cell not yet defined that it should be base in /phrase/phrase.php